jiscdev/analytics-udd/udd/staff_on_course_instance.md

 * [PROVIDED_AT](assessment_instance.md#provided_at) [0..1]

 \** indicates that the property is the primary key for this entity; if not provided by data supplier, will be Learning Data Hub generated.
 \* indicates that the property is part of a uniqueness constraint for this entity.

 API endpoint name: **staffcourseinstance**

 ## Description of staff_on_course_instance entity
 A staff_on_course_instance links a member of staff to a course_instance.
+This entity is deprecated.
+Use the staff_link entity instead if possible.

 ## STAFF_ON_COURSE_INSTANCE_ID
 ### Description